Portsmouth Personal Injury Lawyer FAQs

 - Medical treatment.
 When a negligent party has caused your injuries, you shouldn’t have to pay for the medical treatment you receive.
 By seeking compensation for all the care necessary for your healing process, you can recover costs including hospital bills, physical therapy and any future medical expenses associated with the injury.

 - Lost wages.
-Serious accidents can put people out of work for days, weeks, months, or even permanently.
-Future loss of earnings due to your injuries can also be included in your settlement.
+Serious accidents can put people out of work for days, months, or even permanently.
+Past and future loss of earnings due to your injuries can also be included in your settlement.

 - Punitive damages.
 Reckless, careless individuals are often punished for their negligence through punitive damages.
 In addition to compensation for your injuries, pain, and suffering, punitive damages serve as a deterrent from any future reckless behavior.